 Residents must turn their suite/quad and mailbox keys in to a Housing and Residence Life staff member.
 Failure to turn in a room key or mailbox key will result in a $25 fee per key, in addition to a lock change fee of $75.00 when deemed necessary for security purposes.
 Residents will be assessed a fee for keys that are lost or not returned at check-out.
 This includes vehicles that are left in College parking lots without prior permission.

-A resident choosing to terminate the housing agreement is required to meet with the Dean of Students or the designee to be advised regarding the financial responsibility.
+A resident choosing to terminate the housing agreement is required to meet with the Vice President for Student Affairs or the designee to be advised regarding the financial responsibility.

 Residence Hall Openings/Closings

 The East Hall move-in dates for new residents is the Friday before classes begin for the Fall semester and the day before classes begin for the Spring semester during designated times.
 The East Hall move-in dates for returning residents is the Sunday before classes begin for the Fall semester and the day before classes begin for the Spring semester during designated times.
 Alternate arrangements following the identified check in times will need to be coordinated with the Office of Housing & Residence Life.